Carrier Dove (schooner): Career of 1890 schooner Carrier Dove

 The Seattle-Alaska Fish Co. began business in Seattle in 1902, using for its home station the old West Seattle plant of the Oceanic Packing Co.
 The first year the schooner Carrier Dove was the only vessel outfitted, but in 1903 the schooner Nellie Colman was added.
 In 1906 the latter vessel was sold, her place being taken by the schooner Maid of Orleans.
 Only the Carrier Dove was outfitted in 1907, but in 1908 she was sold and the Maid of Orleans outfitted.
 In 1910 the company was absorbed by the King & Winge Codfish Co., of Seattle.

-Carrier Dove took a load of lumber from Masset Inlet, B.C. to Port Adelaide in 1919-1920.
+Carrier Dove took a load of lumber from Masset Inlet, British Columbia to Port Adelaide in 1919–1920.

 On 27 February 1920, Carrier Dove ran aground on a reef at Levuka, Fiji.
 She was refloated, repaired, and returned to service.

 1921 shipwreck

-Schooner Carrier Dove was wrecked after striking a reef near the Hawaiian island of Molokai on 21 November 1921.
+Carrier Dove was wrecked after striking a reef near the Hawaiian island of Molokai on 21 November 1921.
 She had become "waterlogged and unmanageable while on a voyage from Tonga Island for San Francisco with copra."
 The Pacific Marine Review reported that the loss of the "Moore schooner Carrier Dove" was estimated at "$77,000 cargo, no hull."

 The American schooner Carrier Dove, wrecked on the Island of Molokai, Hawaii, November 2, was "lost" twice before, once in September, 1903, on the China coast, and again in February, 1920, during a hurricane that cast her on a reef of Fiji.
 She was salved both times.
 No salvage of the latest wreck is possible.

 "Two tons of copra from the wreck were gathered up four days later on the Kai-lua beach on Oahu."
 The wreck was still "visible on the ocean bottom" as of 2002.